Keshav Motwani

 Keshav Motwani headshot

-I am a second-year PhD student in biostatistics at the University of Washington, funded by an NSF Graduate Research Fellowship.
+I am a third-year PhD student in biostatistics at the University of Washington, funded by an NSF Graduate Research Fellowship.

-I am currently working with Ali Shojaie and Eardi Lila on computationally efficient methods to estimate covariance components in multivariate mixed models.
-I am also working with Daniela Witten on inference after using a machine learning model to predict the outcome variable of interest and data thinning, an alternative to sample splitting in unsupervised settings.
+I am currently working with Ali Shojaie and Eardi Lila on methods for high-dimensional statistical learning and inference for dependent data settings, with applications to neuroimaging data.
+In my first project I developed an efficient method to estimate covariance matrices in multivariate mixed models.
+I previously worked with Daniela Witten on inference after using a machine learning model to predict the outcome variable of interest and data thinning, an alternative to sample splitting in unsupervised settings.

 I did my undergraduate degree at the University of Florida in mathematics and statistics.
 I worked with Aaron Molstad and Rhonda Bacher on high-dimensional multinomial regression with multiresolution/hierarchical categories.
 I also worked with Todd Brusko and Victor Greiff on analyzing and developing software for immune receptor sequencing and single-cell genomics data in the context of type 1 diabetes.